Huizi (currency)

-The Huizi (會子 (会子)), issued in the year 1160, was the official banknote of the Chinese Southern Song dynasty.
-It has the highest amount of issuance among various banknote types during the Song dynasty.
+The Huizi (會子 (会子)), issued in the year 1160, was the official paper money of the Chinese Southern Song dynasty.
+It has the highest amount of issuance among various government note types during the Song dynasty.
 Huizi notes came on three-colour printed paper and their usage was heavily promoted by the government of the Southern Song dynasty, the Huizi were backed by 280,000 guàn of copper cash coins.